-OPTIONAL FOUR YEAR EXTENDED Compressor Warranty Procedure: General Statement:
+Copeland SEMI-HERMETIC OPTIONAL FOUR YEAR EXTENDED Compressor Warranty

-Extended compressor warranty coverage obligates Legacy Chillers, Inc. to exchange, (FOB) the factory, the compressor with a comparable compressor with equal capacity.
-Legacy Chillers, Inc., assumes no responsibility for accessories, labor, or freight to or from the factory.
-Legacy Chillers, Inc. reserves the right to replace in warranty defective parts from its factory.
-Any unauthorized substitutions of Legacy Chiller Factory parts voids the Optional Extended Compressor Warranty.
-Optional Extended Compressor Warranties must be purchased prior to shipment.
-Pricing is available within the Online Quote Wizard system or through your Legacy Chiller Sales Representative.
+General Statement: Extended compressor warranty coverage obligates Legacy Chiller Systems, Inc. to exchange, (FOB) the factory, the compressor with a comparable compressor with equal capacity.
+Legacy Chiller Systems, Inc. assumes no responsibility for accessories, labor, or freight to or from the factory.
+Legacy Chiller Systems, Inc. reserves the right to replace in warranty defective parts from its factory.
+Any unauthorized substitutions of Legacy Factory parts voids the Optional Extended Compressor Warranty.
+Optional Extended SEMI-HERMETIC Compressor Warranties must be purchased prior to shipment.
+Pricing is available within the On-Line Quote Wizard system or through your Legacy Sales representative.

-OPTIONAL EXTENDED Compressor Warranty Procedure Details:
+Copeland SEMI-HERMETIC OPTIONAL FOUR YEAR EXTENDED Compressor Warranty Details:

-- 1. All extended warranty compressors are processed through the Legacy Chillers, Inc. Factory. - 2.
-To receive an OEM replacement compressor, a PO for list price of the compressor is to be issued to Legacy Chillers.
-Legacy Chillers will produce a billing or VISA / MASTERCARD charge for the cost of the compressor plus freight. - 3.
-Copeland Scroll compressors: The original Copeland nomenclature sticker from the compressor body must be returned to Legacy Chillers within 30 DAYS of the replacement compressor shipment to receive credit. - 4.
-Copeland Semi-Hermetic compressors: Must be returned to the factory within 30 DAYS replacement compressor shipment to receive credit.
-Return compressors are to be shipped pre-paid. - 5.
-Any questions pertaining to Extended Compressors Warranties are to be directed to Legacy Chillers Customer Service.
+- 1. All extended warranty compressors are processed through the Legacy Factory. - 2.
+To receive an OEM replacement compressor, a PO for the Legacy Chiller Systems list price (Less any applicable customer specific discounts) must be issued to Legacy.
+Legacy will produce a billing or VISA / MASTERCARD charge for the cost of the compressor plus freight. - 3.
+Copeland Semi-Hermetic compressors must be returned to the factory within 30 DAYS of replacement compressor shipment to receive credit.
+Return compressors are to be shipped pre-paid. - 4.
+Any questions pertaining to Extended Compressors Warranties are to be directed to Legacy Customer Service.

-IMPORTANT: If your chiller is still within a labor allowance warranty period, you MUST contact Legacy Chillers, Inc. for a labor allowance PO BEFORE starting work.
+IMPORTANT: If your chiller is still within a labor allowance warranty period, you MUST contact Legacy for a labor allowance PO BEFORE starting work.
 Failure to do so will result in forfeit of labor allowance coverage for the compressor replacement.
-Legacy Chillers, Inc. is not responsible for, direct or indirect, production losses related to a compressor exchange.
+Legacy Chiller Systems is not responsible for, direct or indirect, production losses related to a compressor exchange.

-IMPORTANT NOTE ABOUT FACTORY INSTALLED FLUID PUMPS: All Legacy Chillers supplied fluid pumps are hydro tested prior to installation in our chillers.
+IMPORTANT NOTE ABOUT FACTORY INSTALLED FLUID PUMPS: All Legacy supplied fluid pumps are hydro tested prior to installation in our chillers.
 Prior to shipment, pumps are tested a second time for proper operation under full load.
 For these reasons it is considered rare to find a defective pump at the time of commissioning.